Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Residual Value Formula

-The residual value formula is a simple yet essential equation that takes into account various aspects of an asset to calculate its residual value.
+The formula is a simple yet essential equation that takes into account various aspects of an asset to calculate its residual value.
 It typically involves the original cost of the asset, the expected depreciation over the lease term, and any additional factors that may influence the asset’s value.

 One common formula used to calculate residual value is: